kahboom/nerdycode-posts/2019/e2e-testing-react-cypress.md

 Something I don't like about Cypress is that, as you can see, it creates an `integration` directory for your tests to live in by default.
 To me, this directory should be called something like, I don't know, maybe "tests"---anything but "integration."

 **In the world of JavaScript, E2E tests are** _**not**_ **the same as integration tests.** This may not be the case anywhere else, but it's helpful to understand that when working on the frontend.
 I'll leave some references articles below that discuss these points in greater detail.
-Either way, it's just a nitpick. :)

 ### Working with Data

-It's common that you'll need to interact with a server to determine some type of state, and the _usually_ comes in the form of some JSON data returned by an API.
+It's common that you'll need to interact with a server to determine some type of state, and that _usually_ comes in the form of some JSON data returned by an API.
 If you've written E2E tests before, you may be familiar with the concept and **setup** and **teardown** on a server (hopefully one specifically for testing).
 Cypress gives you a few options and alternatives.

 1. **You could continue to seed a database** using one of the following methods:

-- [`cy.exec()`](https://docs.cypress.io/api/commands/exec.html) - to run system commands
+- <a href="https://docs.cypress.io/api/commands/exec.html" rel="nofollow" target="_blank">`cy.exec()`</a> - to run system commands
-- [`cy.task()`](https://docs.cypress.io/api/commands/task.html) - to run code in Node via the [`pluginsFile`](https://docs.cypress.io/guides/references/configuration.html#Folders-Files)
+- <a href="https://docs.cypress.io/api/commands/task.html" rel="nofollow" target="_blank">`cy.task()`</a> - to run code in Node via the <a href="https://docs.cypress.io/guides/references/configuration.html#Folders-Files" rel="nofollow" target="_blank">`pluginsFile`</a>
-- [`cy.request()`](https://docs.cypress.io/api/commands/request.html) - to make HTTP requests
+- <a href="https://docs.cypress.io/api/commands/request.html" rel="nofollow" target="_blank">`cy.request()`</a> - to make HTTP requests

-If you need to load data and seed the application, it's likely you will probably want to use [fixtures](https://docs.cypress.io/api/commands/fixture.html#Notes) to accomplish that.
+If you need to load data and seed the application, it's likely you will probably want to use <a href="https://docs.cypress.io/api/commands/fixture.html#Notes" rel="nofollow" target="_blank">fixtures</a> to accomplish that.
 You can set this up in the `beforeEach`, which runs before each test, as it implies:

 ```js
 beforeEach(function () {